START-UP RESPITE GRANT PROGRAM

 An independent provider is an individual who is providing respite services for clients independently.
 They may be listed as a sole proprietor or as an LLC and might have a contract with a county, MCO, or individual clients.
 Click here to learn more about becoming an independent provider.

-Respite programs can be volunteer based programs or large businesses.
-There are many ways a respite program can look. here is a short list of some of the ways.
+Respite programs can be volunteer-based programs or large businesses.
+There are many ways a respite program can look.
+Here is a short list of some of the ways.

-Faith-based or Volunteer-based respite program – provides respite with volunteers for no to little charge to families.
+Faith-based or Volunteer-based respite programs – provides respite with volunteers for no to little charge to families.
 These programs may run as little as a couple times a year, or as often as weekly.

 In-home respite staffing agency – this program hires employees to provide respite in the client’s homes, staff’s home, or the community.
-This is often one-on-one care between the staff and client.
-There is often a contract with a long-term care funding source, MCO, or are private pay.
+This is often one-on-one care between the staff and the client.
+There is often a contract with a long-term care funding source, MCO, or private pay.

 New program – this is a respite program that is brand new.
 This is the first service that the program or business is providing.